 - 1 This parameter is only applicable to surface water treatment techniques. - 2 There is currently no MCL for chromium-6.
 The previous MCL of 10 ppb was withdrawn on September 11, 2017.
 There is also currently no detection limit for reporting.
 All results less than 1 ppb are considered ND.
-SJW is continuing to report the sample results for informational purposes. - 3 Fluoride was not added to these sources. - 4 State regulations recommend an optimal fluoride level of 0.7 ppm be maintained in fluoridated treated water.
-Concentrations listed here are provided by San Jose Water's wholesaler. - 5 Compliance is determined by running average which remained below the SMCL level - 6 The high end of the range is comprised of a single sample.
+SJW is continuing to report the sample results for informational purposes. - 3 Fluoride was not added to these sources. - 4 State regulations recommend an optimal fluoride level of 0.7 ppm be maintained in fluoridated treated - water.
+Concentrations listed here are provided by San Jose Water's wholesalers.
+5 Compliance is determined by running average which remained below the SMCL level. - 6 The high end of the range is comprised of a single sample.
 SJW was unable to do a followup sample because the plant went offline shortly after it was taken.
-There were no related taste and odor complaints for customers served by that source. - Wells above the notification level were removed from service and put into standby.
-SJW stopped serving water after those results were received.
-All customers who may have received water from these wells were notified directly by mail.
+There were no complaints for taste and odor for customers served by that source.
+7 Wells above the notification limit went into standby and stopped serving water after those results were - received.
+All customers who may have received water from these wells were notified directly by mail. - ^ Last sampled in 2019.